Table of Contents

 1. Initializing Truebit

-The paper begins by contrasting Bitcoin's egalitarian, mining-based distribution with the bootstrapping challenges faced by smart contract-based tokens like Truebit.
+The paper begins by contrasting Bitcoin's egalitarian, computation-based distribution model with the bootstrapping challenges faced by smart contract-based tokens like those proposed for Truebit.
 Bitcoin's "generate your own cash" model doesn't translate directly to systems where consumers must supply the token used for payment.

 1.1 The Bootstrapping Challenge